oscar7845/A03/README.md

-# Introduction to Github and Webstorm
+# Introduction to Git, GitHub and Webstorm
-Directions on using GitHub and Webstorm
+Directions on using Git, GitHub and Webstorm

 Task - Install Webstorm and Git